krakenistaken/TheRenderer/README.md

 Simple 3d renderer that works faster than unity.
-Test outcomes are below Both tested in same PC(used 3080 as GPU)
+Test outcomes are below.

+Both tested in same PC(used 3080 as GPU)

 | (Polygons) | TheRenderer (FPS) | Unity (FPS) | difference |